 Karst Morphology of the Caglieron Caves

-The rocks that surface in the Caglieron area are formed for the most part of siliceous sand, cemented by calcium carbonate; that is, by limestone on which karst phenomena notoriously operate.
+The rocks that surface in the Caglieron area are formed for the most part of siliceous sand, cemented by calcium carbonate; that is, by limestone, on which karst phenomena notoriously operate.
 A brief explanation follows: carbonate rocks (calcite, aragonite, Dolomite, sandstone) are not soluble in pure water, but they can be dissolved by the presence of water if mixed with carbon dioxide (present in the air) that transforms calcium carbonate (limestone) – which is insoluble – into calcium bi-carbonate, which is soluble.
 The solvent action of water from rainfall is exercised in the first place on the surface rocks, where it produces a great variety of shapes, larger or smaller, such as doline (sink-holes), furrows and ridged fields that create a rather characteristic landscape – known precisely as karst landscape.
 As rainfall infiltrates also below ground through the cracks and the pores, then dissolution of the rocks propagates in depth where it can give shape to fairy-tales environments such are the caves.
-The dissolution is not simply question of a chemical reaction between water, carbon dioxide and calcite, but it is in reality expression of quite a complicated chemical balance: it is enough for temperature to vary a little to make carbon dioxide in the subterranean caves evaporate, or for variations in the other factors to happen (these will not be described here for the sake of simplicity) for the bi-carbonate to revert to calcium carbonate; in that case, it will be deposited on the rock walls following the rules of mineral crystallography, and it will give rise to those incredibly suggestive, extravagant forms that we all know as calcareous concretions and deposits.
+The dissolution is not simply question of a chemical reaction between water, carbon dioxide and calcite, but it is in reality expression of quite a complicated chemical balance: it is enough for temperature to vary a little to make carbon dioxide in the subterranean caves evaporate, or for variations in the other factors (these will not be described here for the sake of simplicity) for the bi-carbonate to revert to calcium carbonate; in that case, it will be deposited on the rock walls following the rules of mineral crystallography, and it will give rise to those incredibly suggestive, extravagant forms that we all know as calcareous concretions and deposits.

 Along the route on the gangplank above the Caglieron stream – especially on the hydrographic right side of the caves – it is possible to notice some beautiful but rather impure concretions of a greyish colour: these are either deposits of ancient concretions or formations in the process of being shaped right now that, thanks to the presence of light, are of support to algae and bacteria, which give them this aspect and coloration.
 But even inside the caves one can in fact see the deposition of limescale; an example that deserves a visit is at the bottom of the first quarry; the one we can see while descending on the hydrographic left (the cavity known as no. 4): given the morphology of the uniform but inclined ceiling, the little percolation of water that there is passes through the fractures in the rock, thus enriching itself in limescale – or condensing it – and then it deposits on all the rock walls, which creates an extraordinary scenic effect, constituted by long parallel ‘brushstrokes’; the slight variations in the tones of colour that can be detected depend in fact on the small mineralogical differences carried by the salts that have deposited here.